pellcorp/creality-wiki/docs/cartographer_beta.md

     do not entirely understand what you are doing, so if you are feeling timid, listen to that and use the existing cartographer configuration process!

-    I have discovered that if the cartographer disconnects during a print, the beta software will not crash klipper instead you end up digging a hole in your bed because the homing fails miserably.
+    **I have discovered that if the cartographer disconnects during a print, the beta software will not prevent klipper from trying to home z!**

 The cartographer team is currently beta testing a new version of the klippy extras to replace scanner.py, I have setup a branch of Simple AF to make it easy to give it a try.